-This Code of Conduct serves as a convenient outline of most of the rules and regulations that govern Boquet Valley Central School District.
+This Code of Conduct serves as a convenient outline of most of the rules and regulations that govern Boquet Valley Central School District, regardless of instructional format.
 All school district constituency groups are advised to carefully study the contents of this Code of Conduct to ensure familiarity of rules and procedures.